What are the application requirements?

 Key dates for this session:

-- Once a student submits the program application online, an email will be sent to the student indicating next steps in the application process.
+Once a student submits the program application online, within one week an email will be sent to the student indicating next steps in the application process.
 Sponsored applications receive priority in the admissions process.
 Self-Sponsored students may be moved to a waiting list or moved to the applicant pool for the next session based on the day of application and number of sponsored student enrollments.

 Please be advised that we must reach minimum enrollment to run each session as scheduled.
 Back to top